Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon HD 4830 1GB is a little bit (approximately 5%) faster with regards to texture filtering than the GeForce GT 340 1GB. (explain)
+Texel RateThe Radeon HD 4830 1GB will be a small bit (about 5%) faster with regards to anisotropic filtering than the GeForce GT 340 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison